huggingface/diffusers/examples/community/README.md

 is also effective.

 ### Sample
-In this example, masks are calculated for shirt, tie, skirt, and color prompts are specified only for those areas.
+In this example, masks are calculated for shirt, tie, skirt, and color prompts are specified only for those regions.
 ```
 rp_args = {
     "mode":"prompt-ex",